 Something that could be useful to all people who frequent hand car washes is the ‘Safe Car Wash’ app, which is a result of the Church of England’s Clewer Initiative for Modern Slavery.
 Partnered with the National Crime Agency, the Gangmasters and Labour Abuse Authority, the Independent Anti-Slavery Commissioner, the National Police Chiefs’ Council and the Local Government Association, this app is designed to be used by members of the public whenever they’re using a hand car wash.

-Released in June of 2018, the app asks users a series of questions related to the indicators of modern day slavery in hand car washes.
+Released in June of 2018, the app asks users a series of questions related to the indicators of car wash slavery.
 If, based on the answers, there is a likelihood that modern slavery is occurring in the car wash, the user is asked to report their concerns to the Modern Slavery Helpline.

 Modern day slavery in all its forms is one of the biggest evils in the world today.
 Estimates say that there are over 40 million slaves being exploited in various industries across the world, and so when we see potential victims, it is our duty to do whatever we can to help them.

 If you, or if anyone you know uses hand car washes, then please be mindful of the indicators that somebody is being exploited and don’t hesitate to contact the relevant authorities if you suspect wrongdoing.